jamesAlhassan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 You can only use _putchar twice in your code

- 2-print_alphabet_x10.c script - prints lower case alphabets 1-x
+ 2-print_alphabet_x10.c script - pa function that prints 10 times the alphabet, in lowercase, followed by a new line.

+Prototype: void print_alphabet_x10(void);
+You can only use _putchar twice in your code

 3-islower.c script - 1 if lower and 0 if not